Western Auto: Advance Auto Parts merger

 After weeks of speculation in 1998, parent company Sears sold what remained of Western Auto to Advance Auto Parts of Roanoke, Virginia.
 The business deal was not what experts in the after-market automotive industry expected.
 Specifically in return, Sears Roebuck became "one of the largest shareholders" after obtaining a 40% stake in Advance Auto Parts, and by merging their two store networks, which included Western Auto's wholesale and retail operations.
 More precisely, the existing store network of Advance Auto Parts, comprising 915 stores in 17 U.S. states, merged with 590 U.S.-based Parts America Stores in addition to 40 Western Auto stores in the Commonwealth of Puerto Rico.

 The merger between Western Auto and Advance Auto substantially expanded Advance's network to over 1,500 retail stores in 36 states.
-Additionally, Sears Roebuck received a cash payment of $175 million USD, while Advance Auto's investors provided a further $70 million USD directly to Advance.
+Additionally, Sears Roebuck received a cash payment of 175 million US$, while Advance Auto's investors provided a further 70 million US$ directly to Advance.
 Freeman Spogli & Co. organized an investment fund that was among the group of investors that provided Advance with the $70 million cash infusion.
 Despite the 40% acquisition by Sears Roebuck, both companies maintained their Standard & Poor's "single-'B'-plus corporate credit rating".
 Analysts continued to speculate on the "financial flexibility" of Advance Auto at the time expecting the company to "take advantage of other opportunistic acquisitions".

 A few of the associate stores converted to Sears Dealer stores.
 The remainder of the company-owned stores, located primarily in the eastern United States, were then converted into Advance stores.
 The remaining associate stores were promised a great and long future in the tradition of Western Auto, a promise that was not kept.
 Advance gave little support to the associate store operation and as a result most dealers found themselves purchasing 70%+ of their merchandise from other suppliers and simply using the Western Auto name.